 - Multiple reservations to hold several potential times for a single meeting or event are not allowed.

 - The department head, assistant department head, and the senior administrative assistant will have departmental administrative privilege.

 - Individuals enjoying extended reservation privilege (college or department administration) must not use that privilege to circumvent reservation priorities.

-- When reserving a room, the following information must be specified in MRM:
+When reserving a room, the following information must be specified in Roomfusion:

-- The start and stop time for the meeting (including setup and takedown time)
+- The start time for the meeting (including setup and takedown time)

 - The type of event

-- The individual or individuals responsible for the room (specified as attendees)
+- The individual or individuals responsible for the room (specified as the owner and attendees)

-- Because of its size, the Brinkley Conference Room should not be reserved for small groups when other more appropriate space is available.
+- Because of its size, the Brinkley Conference Room (HBB 334) should not be reserved for small groups when other more appropriate space is available.

-- Priority use of the Pilot Conference Room is for groups needing the video conferencing capacity and other special features of the room.
+- Priority use of the Pilot Conference Room (HBB 316) is for groups needing the video conferencing capacity and other special features of the room.